Fusionmedstaff

 🩺 Respond in life-saving situations

-Medical-surgical RNs strive to promote overall health, prevent disease, and provide support to patients and their families as they cope with illness and medical conditions.
+Medical-surgical RNs use their nursing skills to promote overall health, improve patient outcomes, prevent disease, and provide support to patients and their families as they cope with illness and medical issues.

 What is a med-surg care unit?

 Typically, you’ll find these nurses in medical-surgical units in hospitals.
-A med-surg unit is a specific area of a hospital or healthcare facility where a medical team provides medical-surgical care to patients.
-The medical-surgical team may include nurses, surgeons, physicians, physical therapists (PTs), occupational therapists (OTs), and additional patient advocates.
+A med-surg unit is a specific area of a hospital or healthcare facility where a medical team of healthcare professionals provides medical-surgical care to multiple patients.
+The medical-surgical unit team may include nurses, surgeons, physicians, physical therapists (PTs), occupational therapists (OTs), and additional patient advocates.

 Med-surg units are often fast-paced because they see a high volume of patients transferred from other care units, including acute care centers or emergency rooms.
-Here, patients might be treated with various medical conditions such as advanced infections, amputations, congestive heart failure, diabetes, hip and knee replacements, traumatic brain injuries, and urinary tract infections (UTIs).
+On the med-surg floor, patients might be treated with various medical conditions such as advanced infections, chronic obstructive pulmonary disease, amputations, congestive heart failure, diabetes, hip and knee replacements, traumatic brain injuries, and urinary tract infections (UTIs).

 How to become a med-surg nurse

 Interested in stepping into the spotlight as a medical-surgical registered nurse?
-To become a med-surg RN, you must first receive either an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN) from an accredited school of nursing.
-Once you’ve earned your degree, you must pass the National Council Licensure Examination (NCLEX) to get licensed as a registered nurse.
+To become a med-surg RN and provide care in a med-surg care unit, you must first receive either an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN) from an accredited nursing school.
+Once you’ve completed your ADN or BSN program, you must pass the National Council Licensure Examination (NCLEX) to get licensed as a registered nurse.

-Now that you’re a licensed RN, it’s time to gain medical-surgical nursing experience.
+Now that you’re a licensed RN, it’s time to gain experience in the medical surgical field.
 Start by applying for med-surg internships where you can develop your skills and clinical knowledge under the supervision of a seasoned medical-surgical nurse.
-If you already have nursing experience, you might be eligible to complete a training program and transfer to the med-surg unit.
+If you are already an experienced nurse, you might be eligible to complete a nursing specialty training program and transfer to the med-surg unit to gain clinical hours.

-Some nurses might choose to pursue additional certifications or advanced degrees in areas such as critical care, wound care, and emergency nursing to expand their knowledge base and gain more expertise in the field.
-Additionally, you can increase your earning potential by getting a certified medical-surgical registered nurse (CMSRN) or a medical-surgical nursing certification.
+Many med-surg nurses choose to pursue additional specialty nursing certification or advanced degrees in clinical knowledge areas such as critical care, wound care, and emergency nursing to expand their knowledge base and gain more expertise in the field.
+Additionally, you can increase your earning potential by getting a certified medical-surgical registered nurse (CMSRN) or a medical-surgical nursing certification through the American Nurses Credentialing Center.

 How much do medical-surgical nurses make?

-On average, med-surg nurses make about $74,000 a year.
-However, medical-surgical nursing salaries may vary based on several factors, including your level of education, experience, certifications, geographic location, and employer.
+On average, the salary is about $74,000 a year for med surg nursing positions.
+However, a med-surg nurse salary may vary based on several factors, including your level of education, experience, certifications, geographic location, and employer.
 Here’s a chart to show the average med-surg RN salaries by state.

 State